 The XF 23mm F/1.4 is sharp.
 Not crazy sharp, but sharper than anything else I’ve used at 35mm from Fuji.
 X100 owners will see a jump in sharpness, as will XF 23mm F/2 WR and zoom lens owners.

 Expect some softness in the corners at the widest apertures.
 Things tighten up in all but the extreme corners up by f/2.8, and the whole frame is very good by f/4.

 One thing to note, the XF 23mm F/1.4 seems to have one of the fastest diffraction drop-offs of any Fuji prime.
 Between f/8 and f/11 the lens loses more sharpness than I find acceptable.
 Typically I’m comfortable shooting through to f/11 on Fuji lenses, but I would need a really good reason to go much beyond f/8 when shooting RAFs with this lens.
 With JPEGs, Fuji sharpens images up in camera uncannily well.
 So well you might think about adjusting the sharpness setting down, lest you end up with halos around high contrast areas.

 Distortion is so minimal, I had to double check that I had turned my lens profile off.
 This is one lens where Fuji’s in-camera correction can relax a little.

 The contents of your background, and the distance from your subject will matter a lot when it comes to the bokeh of this lens.
-In some cases, the bokeh is just a lovely blur of colour, but if you have blades of grass, close to the background, or high contrast objects like bare trees against a bright sky, things can start to get a little messy or “nervous”.
+In some cases, the bokeh is just a lovely blur of colour, but if you have blades of grass, close to the background, or high contrast objects like bare trees against a bright sky, it can start to get a little messy or “nervous”.
 The samples below tell the story better than I can in writing.